Eyedcupid/Eyedcupid/README.md

-### Hi there! 👋 I'm [Matthew], a passionate student and aspiring programmer.
+### Hi there! 👋 I'm Matthew, a passionate student and aspiring programmer.
 Welcome to my GitHub profile!

 ## About Me